tnrud99/viewer/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Development Guidelines

+- Follow the existing code style and structure
+- Test your changes thoroughly
+- Update documentation as needed
+- Ensure UI consistency with the existing design system

 ## 📄 License